samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** 10 minutes

 You create a magical zone that guards against deception in a 15-foot-radius [Sphere](/sources/dnd/free-rules/rules-glossary#SphereAreaofEffect) centered on a point within range.
-Until the spell ends, a creature that enters the spell’s area for the first time on a turn or starts its turn there makes a Charisma saving throw.
-On a failed save, a creature can’t speak a deliberate lie while in the radius.
+Until the spell ends, a creature that enters the spell's area for the first time on a turn or starts its turn there makes a Charisma saving throw.
+On a failed save, a creature can't speak a deliberate lie while in the radius.
 You know whether a creature succeeds or fails on this save.

 An affected creature is aware of the spell and can avoid answering questions to which it would normally respond with a lie.
 Such a creature can be evasive yet must be truthful.